LouisAntoninLesieur/backend-revision/README.md

 # BACKEND REVISION

+*This very basic API can be fetched and used with this very simple front application we created here : https://github.com/LouisAntoninLesieur/frontend-revision*

 ## 1 - Start an Express Server

 To start a new Express Sever, you MUST initialize your project with node and install express package.